Lessons Learned Early in Life

 So there you have it--my journey into the investment advisory business.
 I still continue as a professional musician and jazz guitar player in Los Angeles, and look forward to helping this niche of fellow colleagues and professionals, many of whom I've known for over 25 years, and feel privileged to have gained their trust to help them manage their financial future.

-Oh, yeah, the investing app, Drip, is just about ready for launch.
+Oh, yeah, the investing app, Acecelerate, is just about ready for launch.